 The output will look something like this:

-In glances you’ll see a lot of information about the resources of your system: CPU, Load, Memory, Swap Network, Disk I/O and Processes all in one page, by default the colour code means:
+In glances you’ll see a lot of information about the resources of your system: CPU, Load, Memory, Swap Network, Disk I/O, and Processes all in one page, by default the color code means:

 - Green: Okay

 - Blue: Caution

 When Glances is running, you can press some special keys to give commands to it:

 - m: Sort processes by MEM%